 August 23, 2019

-In Brief The level of collective investment focused on transforming the life insurance proposition exceeds anything seen…
+The level of collective investment focused on transforming the life insurance proposition exceeds anything seen in the…

 M&A strategies in the primary P&C broking segment often have unintended ramifications upstream.
 And, on occasion, industry segments can become over-consolidated.
 In the case of reinsurance broking, two global giants would likely be too few, potentially pushing insurers to seek out new reinsurance broking partnerships in response.
 Maybe.